kalmhq/docs/docs/install/eks.md

 This process should take around 5-10 minutes.

-Once it finishes, view the newly cluster with:
+Once it finishes, view the newly created cluster with:

 ```
 aws eks list-clusters
 ```

-Now let's configure kubectl to use the new cluster.
+The following command configures kubectl to use the new cluster.

 ```
 aws eks --region us-west-2 update-kubeconfig --name NAME_OF_YOUR_CLUSTER